vignesh271121/Webex_chat_report/README.md

 #### Webex_data_generate
 This repo is used for generating the WebEx Chat report from two DevNet public rooms namely Support and Program rooms in Excel format

+### Purpose of project
+- Reducing manual work and time management

 ## Requirements
 - Python
 - Django framework